 BailongBall Forms – an Example, Part 1

-In this new series of blogs, we introduce you to BailongBall Forms.
-After having launched series on the disciplines of Multiplay and Freestyle, this series on the discipline of Forms aims to complete your picture of our sport.
-This series breaks down a particular BailongBall Form into several parts.
-In each part, we cover round about two elements.
-At the end of the last part, you will have the entire picture of the Form and trips and tricks on your bag as your progress along each part.
+In this series of blogs, we introduce you to BailongBall Forms.
+After having launched respective series on the disciplines of Multiplay and Freestyle, this series covering the discipline Forms, aims to complete your picture of our sport.
+The series breaks down a particular BailongBall Form into several parts.
+In each part, we show you round about two elements.
+At the end of the last part, you will have covered the Form and you will pick up tips and tricks while progressing from one part to the next.

 But before we get started, let us shed some light on what a BailongBall Form is all about.
 Like with the other two disciplines, you can practice alone or with others.
 Like with Multiplay, a Form features a certain repertoire of moves, actually elements, to perform.
 While Multiplay moves are finite (after all, there are only so many techniques of playing a ball to your partner), Forms strech possibilities much further into your realm of imagination.
 Much like Freestyle, you move the ball with your rackets, to the music.
 Unlike Freestyle, however, your moves are precisely predefined and often meticulously “timed”.
 It is a bit like ice skating – you can play ice hockey (Multiplay) or perform figure skating with free elements (Freestyle) and compulsory elements (Form).